Skip to content

 Breathing credential

-The marketing-level metaphor for the ephemeral credential that DSSA protocol endpoints exchange.
+The marketing-level metaphor for the ephemeral credential that EdSSA protocol endpoints exchange.
 The credential is built freshly each request from a shared in-memory state and public ambient inputs; the state advances autonomously over time.

 Bootstrap